-Pull the lever toward you to operate the windshield washers.
+To operate the windshield washers, pull the lever toward you.
 The wiper will be activated within a second.

 In order to reduce water usage, the washer is functioned to stop after operating continuously for 10 seconds.
-Pull the lever toward you to operate the windshield washers.
+Pull the lever to operate the washer again.